Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Estimation under Alternative Bounding Functions

 Under proxy outcome bounds, the upper bound on overall performance can be written as

 The lower bound can be written analogously.
-Like in our analysis of nonparametric outcome bounds in Section \ref{section: estimating overall performance bounds}, the bounds on overall performance are again the expectation of some known function of the data and nuisance parameters $\eta = (\mu_1(\cdot), \pi_0(\cdot), \tilde{\mu}_0(\cdot), \gamma_1(\cdot))$.
-We can therefore construct debiased estimators as in the main text.
+Like in Section \ref{section: estimating overall performance bounds} of the main text, both bounds are linear functionals of known functions of the data and identified nuisance parameters.
+This linearity enables us to construct debiased estimators using standard arguments.

-In particular, we again randomly split the data into $K$ disjoint folds.
+\paragraph{Estimation Procedure for Proxy Outcome Bounds:} We sketch the construction of our estimators based on $K$-fold cross-fitting.
+We randomly split the data into $K$ disjoint folds.
 For each fold $k$, we estimate the nuisance functions $\etahat_{-k}$ using all observations not in the $k$-th fold and construct

 for each observation $i$ in the $k$-th fold.
 We take the average across all observations and return $\widehat{\overline{\perf}}(s; \beta) = \e_n[ \widehat{\overline{\perf}}(s; \beta)(\etahat_{-K_i}) ]$.
 The estimator for the lower bound is defined analogously.